-The SASI selects the recipient subject to the final approval of the sponsoring National Sojourners chapter.
-The SASI requests the award from the nearest local chapter in February for presentation in April or May.
-A representative from the National Sojourners will make the award presentation at an appropriate ceremony.
-If no local chapter is available or if the local chapter does not offer the award, contact the headquarters of the National Sojourners.
+The SASI selects the recipient subject to the final approval of the sponsoring VFW chapter.
+The SASI requests the award from the nearest local post in February for presentation in April or May.
+A VFW representative will present the award at an appropriate ceremony.
+If no local post is available, or if the local post does not offer the award, obtain information by contacting the headquarters of the Veterans of Foreign Wars of the United States.